coreos/butane/.github/ISSUE_TEMPLATE/stabilize-checklist.md

 - [ ] Rename the `C-exp` spec doc to `C`.
 Update the header, delete the experimental config warning, and update the version numbers in the description of the `version` field.
 Update the `nav_order` to one less than the previous stable release.
 - [ ] Update `docs/specs.md`.
 - [ ] Update `docs/upgrading-*.md` for the new spec version.
 Copy the relevant section from Ignition's `doc/migrating-configs.md`, convert the configs to Butane configs, convert field names to snake case, and update wording as needed.
 Add subsections for any new Butane-specific features.
+- [ ] Note the stabilization in `docs/release-notes.md`, following the format of previous stabilizations.
+Drop the `-exp` version suffix from any notes for the upcoming release.